GeniXCMS/genixcms-docs/docs/api/db.class.md

 ## Constructor

-Database connection is executed on the constructor.
+Database connection executed on the constructor.
 All database settings are defined at the **config.php** file located at `inc/config/`.

 ## Connect Method